0xumarkhatab/0xumarkhatab/README.md

   - [IPFS NFT Marketplace](https://github.com/0xumarkhatab/IPFS-NFT-Collection) <br/>
   - and a [DAO to mint NFTs governed by Community](https://github.com/0xumarkhatab/NFT-Purchase-DAO) <br/>

-💠 [**CryptoFolio-ai**](https://cryptofolio-ai.vercel.app/) - A crypto portfolio management system providing arbitrage opportunties.
+💠 [**CryptoFolio-ai**](https://cryptofolio-ai.vercel.app/) - A crypto portfolio management system providing arbitrage opportunities.
 Working on risk analysis now.

-💠 [**Synergy**](https://github.com/0xumarkhatab/synergy) - A place to aggregate your social media presence at one place on a Decentralized Storage
+💠 [**Synergy**](https://github.com/0xumarkhatab/synergy) - A place to aggregate your social media presence in one place on a Decentralized Storage

 💠 [**Decentralized Identity**](https://github.com/0xumarkhatab/Decentralized-Identity-Ceramic-Ethereum) - Maintain your anonymous decentralized identity coming from the blockchain wallets using Ceramic.